HeBinYu666/SplicingEffect/README.md

 cd IsoImpact
 ```

 IsoImpact is implemented in Python.
+It requires Python 3.8 or higher.
 The required Python packages are listed in `requirements.txt`:

 ```text
 numpy>=1.21